-Equitation science is a relatively new scientific discipline and knowledge of it can help you become a better and more successful horse trainer and rider.
+Equitation science is a relatively new scientific discipline and learning about it will not only help you become a better and more successful horse trainer and rider but also improve your horse's welfare.
 Please do not panic when hearing the term 'science'.
-The findings of equitation science are linked to day-to-day scenarios, such as saddle and bridle fitting, unwanted ridden horse behaviours (e.g. bucking, rearing), training related issues (e.g. 'lazy' horses) etc. Therefore, practically applying equitation science will have tremendously beneficial effects on your horse's mental and physical well-being.
+The findings of equitation science are linked to day-to-day scenarios, such as unwanted ridden horse behaviours (e.g. bolting, bucking), training related issues (e.g. 'lazy' horses) etc. Therefore, practically applying the findings of equitation science will have tremendously beneficial effects on your horse's mental and physical well-being and performance.

 To help equestrians achieve their individual training goals, Academic Equitation combines classical horse training and riding principles (e.g lightness, self-carriage) with evidence-based equitation and equine learning theory.
 We have the academic and hands-on qualifications, experience, and skills (learn more about us) to help you understand and practically apply learning theory in a training context.

 As you will understand how horses learn, interpret your signals or cues and other factors in their environment, it will improve your relationship and communication with your horse.
 Consequently, you will see faster training results, increased motivation and confidence, but also positive impacts on your horse's mental and physical health, overall condition, and performance.

 "Your horse relies on you making informed and smart decisions concerning his training regimen and environment.
 Learn about your horse's behaviour and needs.
 You have the power to make a change today."

 Are you ready for this enlightening journey?
 Congratulations, then do not hesitate to contact me today.
 We teach all rider levels, ages, disciplines, and horse breeds.

 There is only one correct horse training method: